Stability conditions for contraction algebras: Introduction

 \subsection{Main result}

-Our change in category brings one major advantage, namely that $\Lambda_\con$ is a silting-discrete algebra \cite[3.10]{August1}.
+The change in category from $\scrC$ to $\Db(\Lambda_\con)$ brings one major advantage, namely that $\Lambda_\con$ is silting-discrete \cite[4.12]{August1}.
 This fact has two happy consequences.
-First, we are able to describe the \emph{full} space of stability conditions on $\Db(\Lambda_\con)$, not just a component as in the case of $\scrC$.
+First, we are able to describe the \emph{full} space of stability conditions on $\Db(\Lambda_\con)$, not just a component.
 Second, it is known that all silting-discrete algebras have contractible stability manifolds \cite{PSZ}, and thus $\Stab\Db(\Lambda_\con)$ is contractible, before we even begin.

 Alas, the change in category also brings one major disadvantage.
 Whilst contractibility comes for free, moving to finite dimensional algebras means that we lose the technology of Fourier--Mukai transforms, and so controlling standard equivalences becomes significantly more difficult.
-Indeed, after constructing in Lemma~\ref{image of p} a natural map

-all the hard work goes into proving that it is a regular cover.
 The age-old algebraic problem of knowing whether a given autoequivalence which is the identity on simples is globally the identity functor rears its head.
-Happily, in our setting we tame this problem by appealing to a commutative diagram that intertwines our algebraic equivalences with the geometric flop functors, where we can use a standard Fourier--Mukai argument (see Theorem \ref{functor is identity}).
+Happily, in our setting we tame this problem by appealing to a commutative diagram that uses \eqref{transfer} to intertwine our algebraic equivalences with the geometric flop functors, where we can use a standard Fourier--Mukai argument (see Theorem \ref{functor is identity}).

+The tilting theory of $\Lambda_{\con}$ is controlled by a real simplicial hyperplane arrangement $\scrH$ \cite{August2}, which can be described in many ways.
+On one hand, $\scrH$ arises as the $g$-vector fan of $\Lambda_{\con}$, and on the other it arises naturally as the ample cone of $f\colon X\to \Spec R$.
 Our main result is the following. \begin{thm}[\ref{contractible alg}] If $\Lambda_\con$ is the contraction algebra of $f$, then the natural map

 is a regular cover.
 Furthermore, $\Stab{}\Db(\Lambda_\con)$ is contractible and so this cover is universal. \end{thm}